-Make yourself a “Burnout Gauge" using some or all of the warning signs listed.
-Write a simple list or design your gauge with numbered or coloured steps towards burnout – whatever makes sense to you.
+Write a simple list or design our own "Burnout Gauge" using some, or all of the warning signs listed.
+They can be numbered or coloured steps towards burnout – whatever makes sense to us.

-Get a trusted friend or family member to be an external gauge on your behalf – share with them some of your warning signs and ask for their help to watch for those signs.
+Get a trusted friend or family member to be an external gauge on our behalf – share with them some of our warning signs and ask for their help to watch for those signs.

-Think about one area, right now, that is heading towards a “red light” or number 10 on the warning gauge and act on that one thing to support yourself.
+Think about one area, right now, that is heading towards a “red light” or number 10 on the warning gauge and act on that one thing to support ourself.

 Ask for and accept help.
-You don’t have to feel you are doing it all alone – your local carers support service, your GP, friends and family and social services are all places to get help and support.
+This might be difficult if we find ourselves facing some cultural pressures but remember we don’t have to feel we are doing it all alone.
+Our local carers service, friends or support organisations are all places to get help

-What to do if you've already hit burnout
+What to do if we've already hit burnout

-There are no two ways about it – this is a serious situation for both you and the people you care for.
-There may be safeguarding issues for those involved, especially if you are unable to keep yourself and your cared-for safe and well.
+There are no two ways about it – this is a serious situation for both us and the people we care for.
+There may be safeguarding issues for those involved, especially if we are unable to keep ourselves and the person we care for safe and well.

-You need urgent support to ensure you can take a real break, with time to recover – AND to put in place whatever safeguards are needed to prevent burnout happening again.
+We need urgent support to ensure we can take a real break, with time to recover – AND to put in place whatever safeguards are needed to prevent burnout happening again.

 Do one or more of these – urgently:

 Speak to social services.
-The local authority has a duty of care to you and your cared-for, to keep you safe and supported.
-Replacement or respite care should be put in place as a matter of urgency.
+The local council has a duty of care under the Care Act 2014 to us and the person we care for, to keep us safe and supported.
+Replacement or respite care (short breaks) should be put in place as a matter of urgency.

 Ask for immediate extra help from other family members or friends.
-Help can come in many guises, and our blog can help you get started with your support circle.
+Help can come in many guises, and we've shared some tips to help grow our support circle.

 Recovering from carer burnout

-Nourish your body with good food – if your appetite is poor, then little and often might be better than 3 larger meals.
-Ask someone to help you shop and prepare meals.
+Nourish your body with good food.
+If our appetite is poor, then little and often might be better than three larger meals.
+Ask someone to help us shop and prepare meals.

-Nourish your body with rest and plenty of sleep – try some relaxation techniques to help you rest well.
-Try to let go!
+Nourish your body with rest and plenty of sleep. try some relaxation techniques to help us rest well.
+Try to let go.

-Nourish your mind – brush off negative thoughts and engage with positive ones; maybe try a mantra such as “I am recovering, I am well” – use your own positive message and repeat whenever negativity looms.
+Nourish your mind. brush off negative thoughts and engage with positive ones; maybe try a mantra such as “I am recovering, I am well” – use your own positive message and repeat it whenever negativity looms.

-Nourish your emotions – breathe through any feelings that come up, allowing them to flow naturally - feel the calm of knowing you are recovering.
+Nourish your emotions.
+Breathe through any feelings that come up, allowing them to flow naturally - feel the calm of knowing we are recovering.

-Nourish your time – choose wisely which activities you would like and need to do.
-Use the “50% solution” – only use half your available energy in activity and the other half for your recovery.
+Nourish your time.
+Choose wisely which activities we would like and need to do.
+Use the “50% solution” – only use half our available energy in activity and the other half for our recovery.

-Nourish and protect your recovery space – tell people that you are spending this time to restore your energy and be well again, allow people who are supportive to help you with this.
+Nourish and protect your recovery space.
+Tell people that we are spending this time to restore our energy and be well again, and allow people who are supportive to help us with this.

-And finally: keep thinking about the journey of recovery.
-This is not one moment, it is an ongoing process.
-Focus on recovering from any challenge as it happens, scheduling breaks from caring to provide space for regular recovery.
-Taking care of all your needs is a process of recovery from a place of self-neglect; when you keep on top of your recovery, you can thrive!
+And finally, keep thinking about the journey of recovery.
+This is not one moment.
+It's an ongoing process.
+Focus on recovering from any challenge as it happens, scheduling short breaks from caring.
+Taking care of all your needs is a process of recovery from a place of self-neglect.
+When you keep on top of your recovery, you can thrive!

 About the author

-As well as being a parent carer, Jill Pay is an Independent Trainer-Facilitator and Life Coach, and was the Breaks & Activities Service Manager at Camden Carers until 2021.
+As well as being a parent carer, Jill Pay is an Independent Trainer-Facilitator and Life Coach, and was the Breaks and Activities Service Manager at Camden Carers until 2021.